james-lixu/in-Q/README.md

-# inQ - Social Media for Gamers
+# in-Q - Social Media for Gamers

 inQ is a social media platform tailored for gamers to connect, share experiences, and see who's online to play.
 With features like status updates, friend/follower lists, and game preferences, inQ makes it easy for gamers to find friends to play with.